mdawar/nats-dashboard/README.md

 ## Data Fetching

-By default the data is fetched using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) since NATS server started supporting [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) since [v2.9.22](https://github.com/nats-io/nats-server/releases/tag/v2.9.22).
+By default the data is fetched using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) since NATS server started supporting [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in [v2.9.22](https://github.com/nats-io/nats-server/releases/tag/v2.9.22).

 For NATS servers `< v2.9.22` there's an option to use [JSONP](https://en.wikipedia.org/wiki/JSONP) requests that fetch the data by injecting a `<script>` tag that executes and calls a JavaScript function that receives the data.

+This option must be explicitly enabled in the app settings.

 ## Service Worker